 As they always say, the first impression is of utmost importance, so you’ve to make sure you’ve prepared yourself adequately to answer it.
 Keep it short and concise, preferably within 2 – 3 minutes.

 How should you reply then?
 As I said, you should do your research on what the company expects from the candidates before heading for the interview.
 Your answer then is to address how your qualities (e.g., qualifications, personalities, and work experience) are relevant to the position in question.

 Therefore, you should only convey information applicable to what is required for the job, but not irrelevant ones pertaining to your family or personal events, for instance.

 At first glance, this seems tricky.
-On one hand, you can’t reveal that you lack what it takes for the job; on the other, it will be an obvious lie if you claim you don’t have any weaknesses.
+On the one hand, you can’t reveal that you lack what it takes for the job; on the other, it will be a blatant lie if you claim you don’t have any weaknesses.
 What should you disclose then?

-If you have thoroughly gone through the company’s profile and such, you will by now understand what qualities are considered strengths, and what are not.
+If you have thoroughly gone through the company’s profile and such, you will by now understand what qualities are considered strengths and what is not.
 Now, there are several ways to answer double-edged questions like this.